 The kitchen is fully equipped with a fridge freezer, ceramic electric hob, electric oven, microwave oven, dishwasher, washer dryer, kettle, toaster and ample crockery and cutlery.
 The apartment benefits from central heating.
 Linen and towels are provided.

 The apartment is in a modern apartment block, with one allocated parking space in a gated, secure private car park on the ground floor.
 Also adjacent there is a well maintained garden for residents' use.
 Entry to the block is via entry phone or key code and there are stairs and a lift to the second floor.

-Children are welcome, although some of the furnishings may not be ideal for toddlers and being in the centre of town, the area is quite lively in the evenings.
+Children are welcome, although some of the furnishings may not be ideal for toddlers and it may not be suitable because of the apartment's central location; in an area that can be lively late into the night being close to bars and night clubs.
 Please enquire if you are uncertain about suitability.

 Please note, the minimum stay period is 5 nights over the Cheltenham Gold Cup Festival week in March.